-Since 2019, Ms. Zigrossi has been President and CEO of MTREX Network Solutions Inc., a wireless connectivity services firm.
-In addition, since 2013 Ms. Zigrossi has been a director of the Russell Investments Corporate Class Inc. and she is also a member of the Capital Markets Advisory Committee of the International Financial Reporting Standards (IFRS) organization.
-From 2014 to 2019 Ms. Zigrossi was the President of Odaamis Inc., a consulting services firm, and from 2011 to 2014 was a Director at Promontory Financial Group, a financial services consulting firm.
-Prior to that she held various positions at the Ontario Teachers' Pension Plan including Vice President, Asset Mix and Risk; Vice President, Venture Capital; and Controller.
-In addition, Ms. Zigrossi was an Assistant Vice President at J.P.
+Ms. Zigrossi is the President and CEO of MTREX Network Solutions Inc., a mobile network and connectivity services firm and prior to that she was the CFO.
+In addition she a member of the Capital Markets Advisory Committee of the International Financial Reporting Standards (IFRS) organization.
+From 2011 to 2014 she was a Director at Promontory Financial Group, a financial services consulting firm working in Canada and the United Kingdom.
+Ms. Zigrossi spent most of her career at Ontario Teachers Pension Plan where she held various positions including Vice President, Asset Mix and Risk; Vice President, Venture Capital; and Controller.
+Prior to that, Ms. Zigrossi was an Assistant Vice President at J.P.
 Morgan (Canada).
-Ms. Zigrossi has a Bachelor of Commerce and is a Chartered Accountant and CFA charter holder.
+She has served on 20 Boards during her career ranging from the public and private corporations, crown corporations and not for profit.
+Ms. Zigrossi has a Bachelor of Commerce, is a Chartered Professional Accountant and Chartered Financial Analyst charter holder.